Tacohej/Spark/README.md

 ⚡️ Simple effect system for Unity

 ## TODO
-* rename TriggEffecto and clean up
-* how to handle resolve args
 * warning if no stat type on item
 * replace SO with type?
 * respect maxStackAmount (Proper check when adding other instances of buff)